zdsman/fsetgrp-api/README.md

 ### Add Blueprint to a Group
 Adds a Blueprint to the group.
-Before a Blueprint can be added to a group the Blueprint must exists in the Blueprint Meta Server and must have a valid owner.
+Before a Blueprint can be added to a group, the Blueprint must exists in the Blueprint Metadata Service and must have a valid owner.
+In order to add a blueprint, the caller must be an owner of the Blueprint.

-The permissions to access the repository associated with a Blueprint may take up to 10 minutes to replicate into the FSET Identity provider.
+NOTE: Adding a Blueprint to the group does NOT imply that access to the repository.
+Access is achieve via assignments in the group.

 An error will be returned under the following conditions:
 1. The Group does not exist
 1. The Blueprint does not exist
-2. The Caller is not an owner of the Blueprint in the BP Meta Service
+2. The Caller is not the owner of the Blueprint in the BP Meta Service
 3. The caller does not have the enabling assignment to add resources to the group
-4. Blueprint already assigned to a group.
+4. Blueprint already assigned to the group.

 ```
-add_blueprint_to_group(GroupFri='string', Blueprint='string')
+add_blueprint_to_group(GroupFri='string', BlueprintName='string')
 ```
 #### Parameters
 - **GroupFri** - FRI of the group to be updated.
-- **Blueprint** - The name of the blueprint being added to the group
+- **BlueprintName** - The name of the blueprint being added to the group

 #### Response
 ```
 { 'ResourceInfo' : {
     'GroupName' : 'string',
     'GroupFri' : 'string',
-    'Blueprint' : 'string'
+    'BlueprintName' : 'string'
     }
 }
 ```
 #### Details
 - **GroupName** (string) - Name of the group
 - **GroupFri** (string) - Group FRI
-- **Blueprint** - (string) - Name of the Blueprint added
+- **BlueprintName** - (string) - Name of the Blueprint added

 #### Enabling Assignments
+- OR
+  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
+  - `fset:grp:assignment:*:fset-group-resource-admin:*:o-*:*`
   - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`
+  - `fset:grp:assignment:*:fset-group-resource-admin:*:g-<groupId>:*`

-### Add AWS Full-Product Account to a Group
+### Add AWS Product Account to a Group
-Adds an AWS full-product account to the group.
-A full-product account can be added to more than one FSETGrp.
+Adds an AWS product account to the group.
+A product account can be added to more than one FSETGrp.
+Only an owner of the Product account can add the account to the group.

 An error will be returned under the following conditions:
 1. The Group does not exist
-2. The Full-Product account does not exist
+2. The Product account does not exist
 3. The Caller does not have the enabling assignments to add product accounts to the group.
+4. The Caller is not an owner of the product account.

 ```
-add_product_account_to_group(GroupFri='string', ProductAccount='string')
+add_product_account_to_group(GroupFri='string', ProductAccountId='string')
 ```
 #### Parameters
 - **GroupFri** - FRI of the group to be updated.
-- **ProductAccount** - The 12-digit AWS AccountId.
+- **ProductAccountId** - The 12-digit AWS AccountId.

 #### Response
 ```